marvelous-comics/project_ADAELE/README.md

 - 11/12: Data visualization and good idea of the data story.
 - 20/12: Final Report

-# Questions for TAa
-- How to scrape on different web pages (for example on one page, we have the names of different characters and each one has a specific page.)
-- Is it possible to plot data in a really fancy way (custom histogram with characters instead of bars) ?

 # Update for milestone 2:
 We've decided to parse again all the website (1) and (2) (i.e. the Marvel and DC wikia) to get our own and up-to-date database.
 We have now four differents files:
 - One with all the Marvel characters (that we've limited to Earth-616 which is the mostly known Marvel universe, and still regrouping around 28000 characters).